Bhagavad Geeta: Chapter 1, Verses 12–23

 anantavijayaṁ rājā kuntīputro yudhiṣṭhiraḥ,

-In these two verses, Sanjaya specifies the names of Sri Krishna’s and Pandavas’ conches in contrast to how he generically described the sound of conches, trumpets, etc., concerning the Kauravas.
+In these two verses, Sanjaya specifies the names of Shri Krishna’s and Pandavas’ conches.
+This is in contrast to how he generically described the sound of conches, trumpets, etc., concerning the Kauravas.

 Chapter 1, Verses 17 and 18